weipe/jobtechdev.se/site/content/Projects/common/_index.md

 date: 2018-01-28T21:58:09+01:00
 ---

-The purpose of JobTech Taxonomy is to provide a relevant vocabulary for important elements in the language for the labour market
+The purpose of JobTech Taxonomy is to provide a relevant vocabulary for important elements in the language for the labour market.

 JobTech Taxonomy contains concepts that describe, among other things, occupations, skills and relationships between them, which can be used for example as a basis for matching.
-The content is continuously updated in consultation with actors in the labour market
+The content is continuously updated in consultation with actors in the labour market.